Breathing that slows down or stops from any cause is called apnea.

-Seek immediate medical attention or call your local emergency number (such as 911) if a person with any type of apnea:
+Seek immediate medical attention or call your local emergency number (such as 911) if a person with any type of breathing problem:

 If a person has stopped breathing, call for emergency help and perform CPR (if you know how).
 When in a public place, look for an Automated External Defibrillator (AED) and follow the directions.

-CPR or other emergency measures will be done in an emergency room or by an ambulance emergency medical technician (EMT).
+CPR or other emergency measures will be done in an emergency room or by an ambulance emergency medical technician (EMT) or paramedic.